-Before we get to our Edinburgh itinerary we just want to remind you to purchase travel insurance.
-We know you’re going to have a blast discovering this UNESCO World Heritage Site, but we want you to be protected in case something goes wrong.
+However, before we get to our Edinburgh itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.

 With that important note covered, let’s get back to this itinerary and the best places to visit in Edinburgh in 2 days.

 Edinburgh Itinerary: Day 1